 - Any other matters that pertain to your health, including perceived safety risks

-- Telling your prescriber if you believe you can't follow through with your treatment plan
+- Telling your provider if you believe you cannot follow through with your treatment plan.

-- Outcomes if you do not follow the care, treatment and services plan
+- Outcomes if you do not follow your care, treatment and/or services plans.

-- Acting in a considerate and cooperative manner and respecting the rights and property of others
+- Acting in a considerate and cooperative manner and respecting the rights, safety and property of others.

-- Keeping your scheduled outpatient appointments or canceling them in advance if at all possible
+- Keeping your scheduled outpatient appointments or cancelling them in advance if possible.